How can I get more information…

 Can I bring my children to the opera?

 The Florentine Opera also has a variety of Opera In The Schools programs and educational offerings that take place throughout our community.
-These programs are designed specifically with young audiences in mind, and are the perfect way to start exposing children to what may become a life-long interest.
-To learn more about our opera education offerings, read more on our website, or contact Elizabeth Gardner , Director of Education and Outreach, at 414-291-5700 ext.
+These programs are designed specifically with young audiences in mind and are the perfect way to start exposing children to what may become a life-long interest.
+To learn more about our opera education offerings, read more on our website, or contact John Stumpff, Education and Outreach Manager, at 414-291-5700 ext.
 214

 How do I buy a gift certificate?